Skip to content

 Missing Plot Files#

-If benchmark plots are not accessible on the host system, ensure proper volume mounting: - Both host and container use: /tmp/benchmark_plots (matches the default --plot-dir) - Volume mount: -v /tmp/benchmark_plots:/tmp/benchmark_plots - For custom locations: -v /your/custom/path:/tmp/benchmark_plots
+If benchmark plots are not accessible on the host system, ensure proper volume mounting: - Plots are saved in the same directory as the JSON output file - Default: /tmp/benchmark_plots/ (both JSON and plots) - Volume mount: -v /tmp/benchmark_plots:/tmp/benchmark_plots - For custom locations: Mount the directory containing your --output file path

 Notes#